 So, like death, you need to grieve the person who is no longer in your life, and for me, until the hurt stops, I have to be strong and not look back.
 This is in NO way a pity party; I am moving forward to better things and trying to figure out my next chapter.
 You can drive yourself crazy, trying to analyze “what went wrong?”

-Hilary Clinton recently wrote a book titled “What happened,” revealing what she was thinking and feeling during one of the most controversial and unpredictable presidential elections in history.
+Hilary Clinton recently wrote a book titled “What Happened,” revealing what she thought and felt during one of the most controversial and unpredictable presidential elections in history.
 I get it, Hilary!
-Nothing like having the rug pulled out from underneath you.
-LOL, I am not comparing myself to Hilary by any stretch of the imagination, but here’s a strong woman who was devastated by the outcome.
-I, too, share that exact moment, getting kicked in the heart not once but twice, only to find myself back in the same place again, my book would be titled “What (the F) just happened?”
+There’s nothing like having the rug pulled out from underneath you.
+I am not comparing myself to Hilary by any stretch of the imagination, but here’s a strong woman devastated by the outcome.
+I, too, share that exact moment, getting kicked in the heart not once but twice, only to find myself back in the same place again; my book would be titled “What (the F) just happened?”

 Elizabeth Gilbert travelled the world to find her true love in “Eat, Pray, Love,” even though she found love, the 12-year relationship recently ended.
-This makes me question, is there such a thing as happily ever after?
+This makes me question whether there is such a thing as happily ever after.
 Does it exist?
 Maybe we need several chapters?
-A few good page-turners, and that’s okay, like a book, you have to keep going forward.
+A few good page-turners are okay; you must keep going forward like a book.
 I have always been and always will be a hopeless romantic.